Bryce Aron

-Bryce Aron (born September 30, 2003) is an American racing driver who competes in the 2025 Indy NXT for Chip Ganassi Racing.
+Bryce Aron (born September 30, 2003) is an American racing driver who competes in the Indy NXT for Chip Ganassi Racing.

+Aron completed his 2024 rookie Indy NXT season with Andretti Global, earning two podium finishes and eight top-10 results.

-Aron achieved three wins and five podiums in the 2023 Euroformula Open Championship with Motopark Academy, finishing fourth overall largely as a result of forgoing the final three races.
-He was also a race winner in the 2024 Formula Regional Oceania Championship with M2 Competition and the 2022 GB3 Championship with Hitech GP, as well as the first American to record top-5 finishes in the Walter Hayes Trophy Grand Final.
+During 2023, Aron achieved three wins and five podiums in the Euroformula Open Championship with Motopark Academy, finishing fourth overall largely as a result of forgoing the final three races.
+He was also a race winner in the 2024 Formula Regional Oceania Championship with M2 Competition and a race winner in the 2022 GB3 Championship with Hitech GP, as well as the first American to record top-five finishes in the Walter Hayes Trophy Grand Final.